mridulaburagohain/interbotix_arm_updated/interbotix_ros_toolboxes/README.md

 Please find more details in the ```README``` file of the repective module

-## Reference from the original repo for its structure
+## Reference from the original repo for the package structure
 Below is an overview and package structure as defined in the original repository for reference
 ## Overview
 ![toolbox_repo_structure](images/toolbox_repo_structure.png)